smaslan/GOLPI/README.md

 receive data to/from it and send commands.

 ### 4, golpi
 GNU Octave package.
-It contains two functions:
+It contains public functions:

-- `golpi_data2bits` - used for Bitstream transfer mode in GOLPI.
+- `golpi_data2bits.m` - used for Bitstream transfer mode in GOLPI.
-- `golpi_conv_struct` - used for structure to cluster transfer in GOLPI.
+- `golpi_conv_struct.m` - used for structure to cluster transfer in GOLPI.
+- `golpi_pipe_send.cpp` - used to get variable from Octave via named pipe
+- `golpi_pipe_receive.cpp` - used to set variable to Octave via named pipe

 ## GOLPI Examples